wojciech12/article_WIP/article.md

 #### Recruiting

 - Hard, less people want to work for the corporations
-- Who does want to work with MS Windows?
+- People thinks that most of the work in enterprise is about legacy, large applications in old tech?
-- Exciting: K8S, Cloud Native, Golang, .Net core2....
-ML.
+- Exciting: .Net Core2, K8S/Cloud Native, Golang, .
+Machine Learning.

 #### Procurement Processes